haskell-game/tracy-profiler/README.md

 This way you can customize configuration.
 Make sure you update package flags to match.

-Either way, you have to ensure that `tracy-capture` is built with the same version.
+Either way, you have to ensure that `tracy-capture`/`tracy-profiler` is built with the same version.
 Otherwise it will connect and immediately refuse to record anything.

 ### Flags